 How To Apply

-To provide proof of service, you must fill out a form called a Statutory Declaration of Service.
-This is a declaration verifying that the documents were served on the respondent(s).
-This form must be signed in the presence of a solicitor (but not your own solicitor), a Commissioner for Oaths or a Peace Commissioner.
+You must then provide proof that the Notice and application form has been served on the respondent.
+This is called proof of service.
+To provide proof of service, you must fill out and declare a form called a Statutory Declaration of Service.
+This is a declaration verifying that the documents were served on the respondent.
+This form must be signed and declared in the presence of a solicitor (but not your own solicitor), a Commissioner for Oaths or a Peace Commissioner.

 More information on serving and application and proof of service >